 - A great option for locals is to take advantage of the Museum privilege program at the Ottawa Public Library.
 The Library loans out family passes to several museums at no charge – all you need is a library card.

 - It’s easier than ever for visitors to explore many national cultural institutions and attractions—thanks to the Canada’s Capital Museums Passport.
-At $35 per person, or $85 for a family of five (maximum two adults), taxes included, the Passport is valid for seven days from the first time it is used.
-The Passport is valid for admissions to the Canadian Museum of Civilization, Canadian War Museum, National Gallery of Canada, Canadian Museum of Nature, Canada Science & Technology Museum, Canada Agriculture and Food Museum, Canada Aviation and Space Museum, Royal Canadian Mint and Laurier House.
+At $45 per person, or $99 for a family of five (maximum two adults), taxes included, the Passport is valid for seven days from the first time it is used.
+The Passport is valid for admissions to the Canadian Museum of History (formerly the Canadian Museum of Civilization), Canadian War Museum, National Gallery of Canada, Canadian Museum of Nature, Canada Science & Technology Museum, Canada Agriculture and Food Museum, Canada Aviation and Space Museum and Royal Canadian Mint.

 - In addition, a valid Passport entitles users to a 20% discount on any of the National Arts Centre’s Orchestra, Dance, English Theatre or French Theatre performances in the regular subscription series.
 Though they don’t charge admission, Rideau Hall, the Currency Museum of the Bank of Canada, the RCMP Musical Ride Centre and the Mackenzie King Estate in Gatineau Park are also involved in the Passport program.

 - The Passport is available at the participating museums and the Capital Information Kiosk at 111 Albert Street just south of Parliament Hill.
 It’s a cost-saving way to experience a wealth of cultural treasures while in the city.